GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Approach and Methodology

 \subsection{Data Handling}

 A key architectural decision in GateLens is its indirect interaction with test data.
-Rather than exposing sensitive test data directly to LLM agents, which could raise privacy concerns~\cite{boudewijn2023privacy} and exceed input context limitations, the system operates on data schemas and relational models.
-This approach serves multiple critical purposes: \begin{itemize} \item \textbf{Privacy Protection:} Sensitive automotive test data remains secure within the organization's infrastructure \item \textbf{Hallucination Prevention:} By limiting LLMs' access to actual data, the system prevents potential hallucinations or incorrect inferences \item \textbf{Scalability:} The system can handle large-scale test datasets that would exceed LLM context windows \item \textbf{Knowledge Integration:} Data schemas and relational models serve as a comprehensive knowledge base, providing necessary structural understanding without raw data exposure \end{itemize} The final execution of the generated code runs on the test data in the target environment, maintaining data privacy while delivering precise analytical results.
+Rather than exposing sensitive test data directly to LLM agents, which could raise privacy concerns~\citep{boudewijn2023privacy} and exceed input context limitations, the system operates on data schemas and relational models.
+This approach serves multiple critical purposes: \begin{itemize} \item \textbf{Privacy Protection:} Sensitive automotive test data remains secure within the organization's infrastructure \item \textbf{Scalability:} The system can handle large-scale test datasets that would exceed LLM context windows \item \textbf{Knowledge Integration:} Data schemas and relational models serve as an essential knowledge base, providing necessary structural understanding without raw data exposure \end{itemize} The final execution of the generated code runs on the test data in the target environment, maintaining data privacy while delivering precise analytical results.